hasindu2008/f5c/_docs/f5c-cpu-perf.md

 ## Total runtime (with disk I/O)

-Instead of loading data from the RAM, now we directly loaded from the hard disk drives.
-The same above server used for taking measurements had a RAID 6 setup of 12 mechanical hard disk drives.
+Instead of loading data from the RAM, now we directly load from the hard disk drives.
+The same above server was used for taking measurements - it had a RAID 6 setup of 12 mechanical hard disk drives.
 We cleared the operating system file system cache before each measurement using `sync; echo 3 | tee /proc/sys/vm/drop_caches`.

 ```chart
 {